Bali10050/FirefoxCSS/README.md

 5. Copy the preferred [<kbd> <br> userChrome.css <br> </kbd>][userChrome.css] and [<kbd> <br> userContent.css <br> </kbd>][userContent.css] there

 ### Restart Firefox
-1. Click on the X button
-2. Doubleclick on the firefox icon

 ***

 # Download: